-Program Evaluation and Review Technique (PERT) is a method used to examine the tasked that are in a schedule and determine a variation of the Critical Path Method (CPM).
+Program Evaluation and Review Technique (PERT) is a method used to examine the tasks in a schedule and determine a Critical Path Method variation (CPM).
 It analyzes the time required to complete each task and its associated dependencies to determine the minimum time to complete a project.
 It estimates the shortest possible time each activity will take, the most likely length of time, and the longest time that might be taken if the activity takes longer than expected.
-The method was developed by the US Navy in 1957 on the Polaris nuclear submarine project to evaluate the resources and time required to manage a project.
+The US Navy developed the method in 1957 on the Polaris nuclear submarine project to evaluate the resources and time required to manage a project.